tamylaa/clodo-framework/ui-structures/concepts/three-tier-categorization-strategy.md

-# LEGO Framework: Three-Tier Input Categorization Strategy
+# Clodo Framework: Three-Tier Input Categorization Strategy

 ## 🎯 **The Three Categories You Identified**

 You are absolutely correct!
-The LEGO Framework's input collection needs a **three-tier categorization** that respects user agency and reduces cognitive load:
+The Clodo Framework currently collects **87 inputs** across its scripts, but **only 6 are absolutely necessary**.
+The remaining **81 inputs** are "second-order information" that can be **derived, auto-generated, or discovered** from these core inputs through smart conventions and intelligent defaults.

 ### **1. Absolutely Required User Inputs** (6 inputs - 6.9%)
 **Core inputs that cannot be derived or assumed**